 Gardeners in warmer zones will want to “chill” corms at 35°F to 45°F for 12 to 14 weeks, so put them in the recesses of the fridge in October, and plant as soon as they come out of the chill.

-Fall-blooming crocuses are winter hardy in zones 6-10.
+Fall-blooming crocuses are winter hardy in Zones 6 to 10.
 Gardeners in colder climates can dig up the corms after the blooms are spent and replant the next fall.

-Plant fall-blooming corms in August — you’ll see blooms in 6 to 10 weeks.
+Plant fall-blooming corms in August — you’ll see blooms in six to 10 weeks.